Skip to main content

 Frequently Asked Questions on the Workload Distribution Project

-For data entry in August 2022, enter the faculty member’s plan for the upcoming year 2022-2023.
+For data entry in August 2026, enter the faculty member’s plan for the upcoming year 2026-2027.
 Upcoming workload is usually agreed upon at the faculty member’s annual review in the Spring.

-The workload categories are the same that they have been in previous years for annual review and promotion reviews.
+The workload categories are the same as they have been in previous years for annual review and promotion reviews.
 The Office of the Provost provides general guidance for each of the categories.
 This workload distribution is determined by the department head and the faculty member.
 Workload distribution and allocation of workload is not decided by business officers.

 The data will be entered by business officers.
-Heads/Directors will provide the information on workload distribution for all faculty members in a unit.
+Heads/Directors will provide information on workload distribution for all faculty members in a unit.

 You can delegate this task to anyone.
 The delegate will need to be provisioned with the Position Cross-Reference role.